Examples of Intellectual Property (2020 Update)

 Examples of Intellectual Property

-Depending on what an individual creates, the product or creation will be classified differently under the broad intellectual property umbrella.
+Depending on what you create, the product or creation will be classified differently under the broad intellectual property umbrella.

-- Specifics of a current product being modified, such as ‘Water-proof board to board; connectors’ for an Apple Iphone; and
+- Specifics of a current product being modified, such as ‘Water-proof board to board or connectors for an Apple iPhone

-If you are looking to lodge a patent, LawPath recommends seeking advice from a patent attorney.
+If you are looking to lodge a patent, you should seek advice from a patent attorney.

 A Trademark is a feature or sign that distinguishes your product or services from competitors.
 Examples include:

-- A shape or image, like McDonald’s Golden Arches; and
+- A shape or image, for example McDonald’s Golden Arches or other logos

-Copyright is an automatic protection given to ideas or information that are placed into ‘material form’.
+Copyright is automatic protection which applies ideas or information that are in ‘material form’.
 Examples will generally include: